 is an attorney in private practice in New York.
 Bob started his legal career with the New York Public Interest Research Group, a consumer advocacy organization.
 For nine years in the 1980s Bob was a prosecutor with the New York County (Manhattan) District Attorney’s office, serving as Bureau Chief of the special narcotics prosecution division.
 He founded his law firm in 1989, focusing on the trial of civil and criminal cases, and specializing in the representation of individuals injured by exposure to vaccines.
 Bob represents families of children with autism in a variety of venues, including insurance coverage disputes, vaccine exemption issues, IDEA education disputes with school districts, and claims of educational and medical neglect.

 Kim Mack Rosenberg, Esq.

-is a litigator at a major New York City-based law firm, where her practice focuses on products liability, class actions, insurance coverage and general civil litigation.
+is a New York City-based litigator.
 In 2009 she was recognized by the Legal Aid Society for her pro bono service.
 In addition to being on the board of EBCALA and the Center for Personal Rights, Kim is the President of the National Autism Association NY Metro Chapter.
 She is also a contributing editor of Vaccine Epidemic.